 How to Check Catholic Syrian Bank Complaint Status Online?

-After registration of complaint, you will get a complaint registration number.
+After registration of the complaint, you will get a complaint registration number.
 Moreover, you can use this number to track the current status of your complaint.
 CSB offers this facility to customers to provide transparency in grievance redressal.

 You can track the complaint status by contacting the bank directly.
 You can either call on customer care or visit the bank branch.
 However, to save time, you can check the status online through the bank’s website.